Suffragette/thesis-depression-fmri/README.md

 > Bezmaternykh, D. D., et al. (2021).
 Brain networks connectivity in mild to moderate depression: Resting state fMRI study with implications to nonpharmacological treatment. *Neural Plasticity*, 2021, 8846097.

 The study examines whether the principal functional-connectivity conclusions reported by Bezmaternykh et al. remain supported when the same openly available data are analysed under alternative analysis specifications.
-Here "reproducibility" is used in this restricted sense — re-examination of the same data under different, explicitly documented analytical choices — not as independent-sample replication.
+Here "reproducibility" is used in this restricted sense (re-examination of the same data under different, explicitly documented analytical choices), not as independent-sample replication.

 This is not a direct replication of the original workflow.
 Beyond a primary analysis, the project includes multiple targeted sensitivity and additional analyses: denoising variants, NeuroMark versus data-driven ICA, spatial matching, zero-lag versus lag-shift connectivity estimation, the Network-Based Statistic (NBS), equivalence (TOST) analyses, finding-by-finding comparisons, and Study 2 longitudinal analyses.
 These examine the influence of selected analytical choices where possible; they do not constitute a full multiverse analysis and do not isolate the causal effect of any individual choice.